-If you have a specific course enquiry please contact the Head Teacher of that Faculty.
-If it is a wellbeing enquiry, please contact the student's Year Adviser, Head Teacher Wellbeing or the relevant stage Deputy Principal.
+Important Note: If you have a specific course enquiry please contact: for teaching and learning, the Head Teacher of that faculty.
+For Wellbeing, Year Adviser, Head Teacher Wellbeing or the relevant Deputy Principal.

 DETERMINATION OF WHOLE SCHOOL AWARDS

 Teachers collect evidence of student learning and achievement throughout the year.
 Explicit feedback on student progress is provided to parents and caregivers through reports received in Semester One and Semester Two each year.